 For more details about targeting topics to audiences, refer to Target a Topic to Specific Audiences.

-To auto-follow all users to a public (open) topic, auto-follow must be enabled and the All Users audience selected from the drop-down menu.
+To auto-follow all users to a public (open) topic, auto-follow must be enabled.
+The All Users audience does not need to be selected.

 To auto-follow one or more specific audiences to a public (open) topic, auto-follow must be enabled and one or more specific audiences selected from the drop-down menu.